 Hidden Expenses in Native App Development:

-- Full Device & OS Testing: By testing on many devices, sizes, and operating systems for iOS and Android, QA processes become tougher and more expensive.
+- Full Device & OS Testing: Testing across multiple devices and operating systems for iOS and Android increases QA effort and adds to native vs cross-platform cost.

 - Ongoing Platform Updates: All OS platforms are updated from time to time, making sure their systems remain up-to-date and work with various apps.